Gianluigi Donnarumma: Manchester City

 On 2 September 2025, Premier League club Manchester City announced the signing of Donnarumma on a five-year deal, with an option for a further year, for a reported transfer fee of £26 million.
 On 14 September, he made his debut for the club in the Manchester derby, keeping a clean sheet in a 3–0 home victory over Manchester United.
-On 22 September, Donnarumma won the Yashin Award.
+On 22 September, Donnarumma won the Yashin Trophy.
+He achieved a domestic double in his debut season under Pep Guardiola, winning the EFL Cup and FA Cup, although he did not feature in either competition.

 International career

 2014–2017: Youth career

 Donnarumma was the starting goalkeeper for Italy's under-17 team at the 2015 UEFA European Under-17 Championship.
 The following year on 24 March, he made his debut for the under-21 side in a 4–1 win over the Republic of Ireland, becoming the youngest player ever to play for the team, aged 17 years and 28 days, breaking the record previously held by Federico Bonazzoli.

 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
 Italy were eliminated in the semi-finals following a 3–1 defeat to Spain on 27 June.